GantZA/LatentOrderBookModel.jl/README.md

 * n_spatial_points :: Integer - The number of discretized price points used to solve the SPDE
 * boltz_const :: Float - The Boltzmann constant used in calculating the Boltzmann Potential
 * sample_std :: Float - The sample standard deviation of the price path.
 Used to find an upper and lower bound for the discretized price grid.
-* σ :: Float - The standard deviation of the Advection Normal(mean=0) Random Variable.
+* σ :: Float - The standard deviation of the Advection Normal(mean=0) Random Variable
 * D :: Float - The Diffusion coefficient in the SPDE
-* ν :: Float - The latent order cancellation rate.
+* ν :: Float - The latent order cancellation rate
+* α :: Float - The scaling value for the Stochastic Drift term
 * λ :: Float - Source Term function parameter 1
 * μ :: Float - Source Term function parameter 2
 ## Example Usage